 On that day, it doesn’t hurt to be extra prepared with good quality materials!
-Take your Valentine’s date idea to the next level by bringing the perfect brushes made especially for your favorite medium.
+Take your Valentine’s date idea to the next level by bringing the perfect brushes made especially for your favourite medium.
 The Renoir Collection, a 14-piece professional brush set by Zen ART Supplies and the Filbert Artists’ Choice (6-piece brush set) can be used for both oil and acrylic paints.
 On the other hand, if you’re looking into working with watercolours, you may choose from either the Turner Collection — also a 14-piece squirrel mix professional watercolour brush set, or the Black Tulip Collection, an essential 6-piece collection.

 2. Watch classic art films

 Take your movie night up a few notches higher and immerse yourself in a creative film experience!
 In London, enjoy a romantic movie night in the pop-up cinema to be held at Rivoli Ballroom — the only 1950’s classic ballroom left standing in London.
 What’s even more exciting is that you will watch the most epic love story of all: Romeo and Juliet!
 In New York, the Angelika Film Center in Soho is infamous for showing both local and international independent films.
 Have a laid-back romantic night and appreciate one-of-a-kind films with your loved one.
 How unique is this Valentine’s date idea?

 London: Pop-up cinema at Rivoli Ballroom